 Begin your search in the CBC Department by reviewing faculty research specialties.

-Another place to start browsing for research is the Office of Undergraduate Research through the College of Science.
+Another place to start browsing for research is the Office of Undergraduate Research.

 If you are unsure how to proceed in selecting an area of interest, you should meet with your advisor who can provide some guidance.

 2. Contact professors by emailing them, calling them on the phone, or visiting their office to arrange an appointment to discuss possible research opportunities in his/her group.
 If you do not get response within a week, you should contact your advisor for assistance to help 'grease the wheels'.

 3. Meeting with professors to discuss your interests, courses, experience, possible projects, and time commitments.

 4. Follow up.
 Approximately a week after you have finished your first round of talks, try to reduce your list to 2-3 choices.
 Make another appointment to speak to those faculty members.
 Indicate which projects interest you most.

 5. Choose a project.
 A couple of days after you've completed your second round of talks, pick a faculty member and project.
 Make an appointment with that faculty member to close the deal.
 Be prepared to give your research director your schedule.